EdStivala/FrankPHP/getting-started/meet-frank.md

 ---
 title: "Meet FrankPHP"
 description: "...Built by a founder, for founders.
-Stop fighting the "Modern Dev" debt and start shipping products."
+Stop fighting modern tech debt and start shipping products."
 sidebarTitle: "Meet FrankPHP"
 icon: "hand"
 iconType: "duotone"
 ---

-# 🚀 FrankPHP: The AI-Ready SaaS Framework
+## FrankPHP: The AI-Ready SaaS Framework

 ### What is FrankPHP?
 It’s an AI ready PHP Framework to let you build SaaS products quickly.